NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 creates synthetic images for the given cameras.

 The inputs are a DEM and georeferenced image (ortho image) of the area of interest.
+See :numref:`sat_sim_dem` for how to create such inputs.

 If the input cameras are not specified, the orbit is determined by given endpoints.
 It is represented as a straight edge in the projected coordinate system of the DEM, which results in an arc around the planet.

-The input DEM must not have holes, be reasonalbly smooth, and extend well-beyond the area of interest.
-The ``dem_mosaic`` (:numref:`dem_mosaic`) tool can be used to preprocess such a DEM (hole-filling and blur options).

 The images are created with bicubic interpolation in the ortho image and are saved with float pixels.
 Missing pixels will have nodata values.